niall-turbitt/e2e-mlops/README.md

     - On pushing this the following steps are triggered in the [`onrelease.yml`](https://github.com/niall-turbitt/e2e-mlops/blob/main/.github/workflows/onrelease.yml) GitHub Actions workflow:
         1. Trigger unit tests
-        1. Deploy `model-train` job
+        1. Deploy `telco-churn-model-train` job
-        1. Deploy `model-deployment` job
+        1. Deploy `telco-churn-model-deployment` job
-        1. Deploy `model-inference-batch` job
+        1. Deploy `telco-churn-model-inference-batch` job
             - These jobs will now all be present in the specified workspace, and visible under the [Workflows](https://docs.databricks.com/data-engineering/jobs/index.html) tab.

-4. **Run `model-train` job**
+4. **Run `telco-churn-model-train` job**
     - Manually trigger job via UI
-        - In the Databricks workspace go to `Workflows` > `Jobs`, where the `model-train` job will be present.
+        - In the Databricks workspace go to `Workflows` > `Jobs`, where the `telco-churn-model-train` job will be present.
-        - Click into model-train and click ‘Run Now’.
+        - Click into telco-churn-model-train and click ‘Run Now’.
 Doing so will trigger the job on the specified cluster configuration.
     - Alternatively you can trigger the job using the Databricks CLI:
       - `databricks jobs run-now –job-id JOB_ID`

-    - Model train job steps (`model-train`)
+    - Model train job steps (`telco-churn-model-train`)
         1. Train improved “new” classifier (RandomForestClassifier - `max_depth=8`)
         1. Register the model.
 Model version 2 will be registered to stage=None upon successful model training.
         1. **Manual Step**: MLflow Model Registry UI promotion to stage='Staging'